 As cases soared, lockdowns started.
 People started to panic-buy and hoard essential medicines and oxygen cylinders.
 Hospitals, meanwhile, started running low on oxygen and antivirals.

 Keeping pace with the rapidly spreading wildfire of misinformation hasn’t been easy.
 We have watched it spread through ‘dark social,’' family and resident’s association groups and youth networks.
-While frontline workers in hospitals have been battling to save lives, we have been battling dangerous misinformation about COVID-19, sending out critical public health messages and encouraging people to get vaccinated to help slow the pandemic.
+While frontline workers in hospitals have been battling to save lives, we have been battling dangerous misinformation about COVID-19 in India, sending out critical public health messages and encouraging people to get vaccinated to help slow the pandemic.

 By early April, I came to know I had caught COVID again.
 I continue to support the teams as much as possible.
 As the COVID virus surge turns more severe, our communication teams are working alongside government, reinforcing COVID-appropriate behaviors, busting dangerous myths and urging communities to vaccinate and protect themselves.